rmcar17/piqtree/docs/developers/index.md

 # Contributor Guide

-This guide in intended for those who wish to work on the `piqtree` project.
+This guide in intended for those who wish to contribute to the `piqtree` project.

 - See ["Setting up your environment for development"](./environment_setup.md) for setting up the `piqtree`.
 - See ["Working with the IQ-TREE submodule"](./iqtree_submodule.md) for keeping the IQ-TREE library up to date.